Understanding Excavation Requirements for Pavers

 Marking the Excavation Area

-Marking the excavation area ensures that you dig precisely and avoid errors.
+Marking the excavation area makes sure that you dig precisely and avoid errors.
 Use stakes and string to define the boundaries.

 First, drive stakes into the ground at each corner of the planned area.
 Then, tie the string between each stake to create a square or rectangle.